What are heart failure, heart attack and cardiac arrest?

 (CNN) — A string of recent celebrity deaths serves as a stark reminder that cardiovascular disease is the No. 1 killer around the world.

 Actress Carrie Fisher died Tuesday morning at age 60 after suffering a massive heart attack days earlier aboard a flight bound for Los Angeles, a family representative confirmed.
 Singer George Michael died at age 53 on Christmas Day when, according to his manager, his heart “failed” him while lying peacefully in bed.
-Alan Thicke, “Growing Pains” actor and father of pop singer Robin Thicke, died at age 69 after suffering a heart attack while playing hockey with his youngest son on December 13.
+Alan Thicke, “Growing Pains” actor and father of pop singer Robin Thicke, died December 13 at age 69 while playing hockey with his youngest son; Thicke had a ruptured aorta, according to his death certificate released last week.

 All three deaths were early and unexpected.